 1Take Better Photos of Your Art and Illustrations by Alanna Cartier – Working digitally means, that when you finish a piece of art, you can just click save to share it on Instagram or anywhere else, online or off.
 Working with paints and pens and pencils on paper is a little trickier!
 While you can scan your work, using photography to show off those real-world finished pieces on your website, online shop or across social media can make your work stand out.

-2Instagram-Worthy Photography: Shoot, Edit & Share with Brandon Woelfel From first inspiration to final polish, go behind the scenes as Brandon shares his full process for capturing one-of-a-kind portraits and action shots.
-You’ll hit the streets for a photo shoot, and then head back to the studio to make selects, edit daytime and nighttime shots, and prepare a post for Instagram.
+2Instagram-Worthy Photography: Shoot, Edit & Share with Brandon Woelfel From first inspiration to the final polish, go behind the scenes as Brandon shares his full process for capturing one-of-a-kind portraits and action shots.
+You’ll hit the streets for a photoshoot and then head back to the studio to make selects, edit daytime and nighttime shots, and prepare a post for Instagram.
 Every step is packed with helpful tips and unexpected hacks developed over Brandon’s journey from teaching himself photography in his childhood bedroom to inspiring over three million followers on Instagram.

 3Product Photography Basics for Your Handmade Business by Kristina Turner – Learn the basics of product photography to take your handmade business to the next level!
 Crochet designer and photography enthusiast Kristina Turner of Tiny Curl covers everything beginners need to know to set up a DIY home photo studio and shoot seamless and flat-lay photography to showcase their handmade products.
 This class is perfect for beginners looking to learn a simple and easy way to take their own product photography.